After a year of long-awaited Hollywood love, actor James Hong still has his moment - ExBulletin

 Many of his early roles reflected the limited options for Asian actors at the time: workers in laundries, restaurants on railway lines.

 Sam Register, chairman of Warner Bros.
-Animation, came up with the idea of making a prequel to Gremlins and gave showrunner Tze Chun the reins to come up with ideas.
+Animation, came up with the idea of making a prequel to “Gremlins” and gave showrunner Tze Chun the reins to come up with ideas.
 Chun wanted to expand on the family story of Mr. Wing, the store owner played by Keye Luke that houses the original Gremlin Gizmo in the 1984 film.
-In this animated take, viewers will see Mr. Wing as a little boy in 1920s Shanghai meeting the furry creatures that shouldn’t eat after midnight.
+In this animated shot, viewers will see Mr. Wing as a small boy in 1920s Shanghai encountering the furry creatures that shouldn’t eat after midnight.
 Hong, who was actually friends with Luke, voices Sam’s devious and brave grandfather.

-Hong’s signature voice topped the shows wish list.
-There’s something about his delivery that’s both gravitas and incredible humor, Chun said.
+Hong’s “iconic voice” topped the show’s wish list.
+There’s something about his delivery that’s “equal parts gravitas and incredible humor,” Chun said.

-Her trip to Hollywood is truly symbolic of us as Asian Americans.
-The kind of roles that were offered to him in the beginning to now have his own Hollywood star, it shows the kind of progress we’ve made,” Yang said.
+“His journey to Hollywood is really symbolic of us as Asian Americans.
+The kind of roles that were offered to him in the beginning to now have his own Hollywood star, it shows the kind of progress we have made” , Yang said.

 Hong is grateful to have been there to see how anti-Asian discrimination and whitewashing are no longer so tolerated.
 With new attitudes and new technologies like streaming services, there are also more acting gigs than he thought possible.